brianbuccola/brianbuccola.github.io/work.md

 ## Journal Articles

+- Brian Buccola and Andreas Haida.
+2017.
+[Obligatory irrelevance and the computation of ignorance inferences][sp-lb].
+Submitted.

 - Brian Buccola.
 2017.
 [Bare numerals, collectivity, and genericity: A new puzzle][jos-lb].
 Submitted.

 - Brian Buccola, Manuel Križ, and Emmanuel Chemla.
 2016.
 [Conceptual alternatives][cog-lb].
 Submitted.